Wiki · Concept · Last reviewed June 25, 2026

 The U.S. Equal Employment Opportunity Commission has warned that employers remain responsible for compliance with civil-rights laws when using software, algorithms, or AI in employment decisions.
 Its technical-assistance materials address disability discrimination under the ADA and adverse impact under Title VII selection procedures.

-The U.S. Department of Labor's 2024 AI principles for worker well-being emphasize worker empowerment, ethical development, transparency, worker voice, human oversight, protection of labor and employment rights, responsible data use, and support for workers affected by AI.
+The U.S. Department of Labor's 2024 AI principles and best practices for worker well-being emphasize worker empowerment, ethical development, transparency, worker voice, meaningful human oversight for significant employment decisions, protection of labor and employment rights, responsible data use, and support for workers affected by AI.

 The broader policy frame is the same one that appears in the Blueprint for an AI Bill of Rights: safe and effective systems, algorithmic discrimination protections, data privacy, notice and explanation, and human alternatives or fallback in high-impact contexts.